 The shops and restaurants occupying the historic core of the city make up the Old Town Pasadena district.
 Here you can stroll along Colorado Blvd. and the charming side alleyways to shop and dine.
 While you are wandering the streets be sure to check out the dozens of local businesses with the Only in Old Pas designation.

-Among my favorite spots to dine are Sage Vegan Bistro, fantastic if you’re vegan or not.
+Among my favorite spots to dine are Sage Vegan Bistro, which is fantastic if you’re vegan or not.
 Have dinner at Cafe Santorini which is one of the oldest restaurants in the area and perfect if you’re in the mood for some wonderful Mediterranean food.
 Stop by La Grande Orange, located in a beautifully restored train station.
-Or try Mi Piace which has served guests fabulous Italian food for over 25 years.
-Another favorites while not exclusive to Pasadena but still delicious is True Food.
+Another favorite, while not exclusive to Pasadena but still delicious, is True Food.
 Head to Dot’s Cupcakes for dessert or grab a slice of pie at The Pie Hole.
 There’s a cuisine for every taste in Old Town Pasadena.

-As for shopping, don’t miss Gold Bug for what they describe as “a journey through a trove of rare and unusual wonder”.
+As for the best of Pasadena shopping, don’t miss Gold Bug for what they describe as “a journey through a trove of rare and unusual wonder”.
 Stop by Homage for wonderful gifts and jewelry.
 For natural lotions in luscious scents, Lather is a great fine.

 Visit an Art Museum